-Google Analytics is normally used for tracking visits to your web pages but did you know that the Analytics service can also be used for tracking your outgoing email messages in Gmail.
+Google Analytics is often used for tracking visits to web pages and mobile apps but did you know that Google’s Analytics service can also be used for tracking your outgoing email messages in Gmail.
 You can add the Google Analytics tracking code to your Gmail messages and you’ll instantly know if your email message has been seen or opened by the recipient.

 The idea is simple.
 We insert the Analytics tracking image to our outgoing email message.
-When the recipient opens the message, the image file will download on their computer and the “visit” will be logged (video demo).
+When the recipient opens the message, the image file will download on their computer and the “visit” will be logged (video demo) in your Analytics.
 And since Google Analytics supports real-time reporting, you’ll see instant activity in the Analytics dashboard when an email is opened or read.

-Here’s how you can add Analytics tracking to your Gmail messages:
+Here’s how you can add the Analytics tracking code to your Gmail messages:

 - Go to your Gmail and compose a new email message.
 Specify the recipients, subject and the body.
 You can also include attachments and inline images in your message.
 Once the draft message is ready, let it stay in your Drafts folder and do not hit the Send button.

 - Select your Google Analytics account ID from the drop-down, next choose the Gmail draft from the drop-down and hit the Send Email button.
-Your mail will be delivered to the recipient.
+Your mail will now get delivered to the recipient(s).

 When the recipient opens your email message, the event will be logged in your Google Analytics.

 Track Gmail Opens in Google Analytics

-Internally, when you send an email through the Google Sheet, it adds the tracking image to your Gmail message with the help of a Google Script.
+Internally, when you send an email through the Google Sheet, it inserts the tracking image to your Gmail message with the help of a Google Script.
 This tracking image is a 1×1 pixel transparent gif that will not be visible in the message body.